Skip to main content

 Why the OCA?

-The OCA, further empowers communities to initiate and drive proposals to seek further services for the outback.
+The OCA further empowers communities to initiate and drive proposals to seek further services for the outback.

 These changes were brought about as a result of a review undertaken in 2007, which showed that outback communities were facing unnecessary challenges when seeking to provide stability and services in outback areas.